 Watch the video!
-(5:17 min) - Tips for watching our videos.
+(5:17 min)

 Download the example to work along with the video.

-- Highlight Cell Rules: This rule highlights specific cells based on your option choice.
+- Highlight cell rules: This rule highlights specific cells based on your option choice.
 For example, you can choose for Excel to highlight cells that are greater than, less than, or equal to a number, and between two numbers.
 Also, you can choose for Excel to highlight cells that contain specific text, including a specific date.
 If you choose this option, a dialog box will appear, and you will have to specify the cells to highlight and the color you would like to highlight the cells.

-- Data Bars: This is an interesting option that formats the selected cells with colored bars.
+- Data bars: This is an interesting option that formats the selected cells with colored bars.
 The length of the data bar represents the value in the cell.
 The longer the bar, the higher the value.

-- Color Scales: This option applies a two- or three-color gradient to the cells.
+- Color scales: This option applies a two- or three-color gradient to the cells.
 Different shades and colors represent specific values.